geotagx/geotagx-project-template/GUIDE.md

 #### I.1.a.
 Keys

 A key is a non-empty string that identifies each questionnaire entry.
-It is composed of alphanumeric characters, dashes, and/or underscores; but no spaces.
+It is composed of alphanumeric characters, dashes, and/or underscores; and no whitespace.

 A key is used in the following ways:
 - The flow in a questionnaire is not necessarily linear.
 It is possible to jump